How to Win the Year With New Healthy Habits

 Finally, don’t try to create a habit that goes against your grain.
 Just because someone tells you that you need to begin doing something, if it doesn’t resonate with you or if the very idea of it fills you with dismay, don’t go there!
 Choose a healthy habit that best suits you and your interests.

 New habits need to be enjoyable and have a good payoff for you if you’re to stick by them.
 Be creative!
 Thoughtful preparation towards achieving your new healthy habit is clearly beneficial and sets you up for success.
-Good luck with whatever you’re wanting to achieve in 2020 and beyond!
+Good luck with whatever you’re wanting to achieve this year and beyond!

 The quality of our lives depends upon the quality of our habits.
 40% to 50% of our daily actions are done out of habit!